Focused Ultrasound Therapy

 The primary options for treatment of irritable bowel syndrome include medication, which is often ineffective.

 For certain patients, focused ultrasound could provide a non-invasive alternative that may be more effective that conventional treatments.
 Focused ultrasound can reach the desired target without damaging surrounding tissue, and can also be repeated, if necessary.
-Focused ultrasound neuromodulation does not have the side effects commonly found with systemic medications.
+Focused ultrasound use and/or neuromodulation does not appear to have the side effects commonly found with systemic medications.

 Clinical Trials